MenuDocs/erela.js/readme.md

 ## Documentation

-> Note: Some links do not work, I'll fix them when I can.
-The sidebar menu has the links that are broken.

-You can find the documentation at <http://projects.warhammer.codes/erelajs> (*this* link does work)
+You can find the API documentation here: https://projects.solaris.codes/erelajs

 ## Installation